opdavies/oliverdavies.uk/source/_posts/2014-02-09-drupalcamp-london-2014.md

 description: It's all booked, I'm going to be attending DrupalCamp London.
 tags:
   - drupal
-  - drupalCamp London
+  - drupalcamp-london
-  - Git
+  - git
-  - Git Flow
+  - git-flow
 ---
 It's all booked, I'm going to be attending [DrupalCamp London](http://2014.drupalcamplondon.co.uk).